Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills

 This single element may be a single sound, a single word or thought, a single image, or even the person’s own breathing.
 The breath in meditation is the single gateway to improving everything in your life.

 Below are 6 meditations for beginners videos that you can use to expand and explore different meditation techniques.
 These are some of the best videos for explaining these very important meditation concepts.
 Enjoy the journey!

-VIDEO: Meditation Advise For Beginners – Mingyur Rinpoche
+VIDEO: Meditation Advice For Beginners – Mingyur Rinpoche

 Don’t worry about the quality of your meditation, says Mingyur Rinpoche.